NematBhullar/NematBhullar/README.md

 2. Getting Started

 ## 1. About
 Hello!
 My name is Nemat and I’m currently studying software engineering.
+I've developed a portfolio in React to showcase my software projects and UX/UI design skills

 ## 2. Getting Started
 This project was bootstrapped with Create React App.